 Volunteering Victoria has some great resources to help you prepare for, recruit and manage volunteers.

 Volunteer Central Vic is the key support service for Volunteers and Volunteer-Involving Organisations in the Macedon Ranges, Mount Alexander and Heathcote areas.
 Volunteer Central Vic provides a matching and referral service for people seeking volunteering opportunities, information and advice for clubs, groups and organisations as well as one-to-one coaching and support on all matters to do with volunteering.

-We are part of the national network of Volunteer Resource Centres and Services, funded by the Commonwealth Government.
-Their state peak body is Volunteering Victoria.
-Volunteer Central Vic is a program of Sunbury Cobaw Community Health.
+Volunteer Central Vic is part of the national network of Volunteer Resource Centres and Services, funded by the Commonwealth Government.
+The state peak body is Volunteering Victoria and Volunteer Central Vic is a program of Sunbury and Cobaw Community Health.